Glass fragments recovered from Tina Satchwell’s remains, court hears

 The jury was shown a photograph of the Satchwells’ bathroom before he replaced the bath with a secondhand jacuzzi bath, and took out the standalone shower to replace it with a press.

+Dr Burke also told the jury that Ms Satchwell had been in good general health besides occasionally being treated for symptoms of irritable bowel syndrome.

+He said it was his belief that she had no other serious medical conditions, adding that if he had been asked about any psychological issues he would say that there may be a background of anxiety but that it was not at a sufficient level for further assessment in detail.

-The court was also read a statement from a friend of the Satchwells, Sarah Dobson, who said she met the accused at a car boot sale in May 2017 and observed he was selling his wife’s clothing.
+Earlier, the jury was read a statement from a friend of the Satchwells, Sarah Dobson, who said she met the accused at a car boot sale in May 2017 and observed he was selling his wife’s clothing.

 She said that Mr Satchwell told her that his wife had been ill in hospital and was staying with her sister in England, adding that he needed to raise up to 100,000 euro to fix a bacteria on the walls which had made his wife sick.